 “A rheumatologist’s goal is to minimize pain and discomfort using non-surgical techniques.
 Our background in internal medicine allows us to help treat pain with a multi-modal approach including physical and occupational therapy, exercise, medications, injections, and lifestyle modifications.” explains Dr. Kwan-Morley.

 However, in some cases, surgical care may be necessary.
-If you’re experiencing joint pain after an injury, your pain gets worse when you’re carrying excess weight or your pain is preventing you from completing everyday activities or interfering with your lifestyle, you may require more advanced treatment and a visit with an orthopedic surgeon.
+If you’re experiencing joint pain after an injury, your pain gets worse when you’re carrying excess weight or your pain is preventing you from completing everyday activities or interfering with your lifestyle, you may require more advanced treatment and a visit with an orthopaedic surgeon.

 If you have joint pain or swelling that lasts for more than a few days to weeks, talk to your primary care doctor.
 They can conduct a preliminary physical exam to determine what the source might be and, if necessary, may refer you to a rheumatologist for further examination.